-CoCo Fresh Tea & Juice (Yonge St.)
+CoCo Fresh Tea & Juice at 648 Yonge

 CoCo Fresh Tea & Juice, a Taiwanese-based operation, claims it's the largest bubble tea chain in the world, with over 2,000 stores worldwide.
 Before opening at Yonge and Irwin streets, its Toronto footprint was limited to popular spots in North York and Scarborough.

 Fans of classic bubble tea should definitely get the excellent Three Guys Tea ($5), a novel take on the conventional milk tea beverage.
 Brewed with house-made cream and made using brown sugar, the drink is smooth and rich with tapioca and grass jelly transforming it into an indulgent experience.